JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/exercises.md

 <div class = "exercise-body">
 <header class = "exercise-header">Exercise:</header><p>
 ```
 Load the MNIST dataset and the model saved in ```data/mnist.bson```.
 Compare the evaluation of all samples from the testing set when done on CPU and GPU.
-For the latter, you need to convert the model to GPU as well via ```m |> gpu```.
+For the latter, you need to convert the model to GPU.
 ```@raw html
 </p></div>
 <details class = "solution-body">